-“I attended Fiona’s course on Social Networking and Cyberbullying and found it extremely beneficially to me.
-I am the mother of a 9-year-old boy who is familiarising himself with the internet via minecraft and other such games.
-Although I assumed I had certain checks in place. my eyes were totally opened with regard to how much I really need to focus on this area.
+“I attended Fiona’s course on Social Networking and Cyberbullying and found it extremely beneficial to me.
+I am the mother of a 9-year-old boy who is familiarising himself with the internet via Minecraft and other such games.
+Although I assumed I had certain checks in place, my eyes were totally opened with regard to how much I really need to focus on this area.
 After Fiona’s presentation I really do feel that I can use the very informed and easy-to-follow slides to bring myself up-to-date with the technology and make the internet a safer place for both my son and our family.

 I would encourage anybody to go along to Fiona’s presentation irrespective of their knowledge of the social networking and cyberbullying.
 We all want to protect our children from bullying in any form, but cyberbullying to me seems to be quite frightening and sinister and I need to be able to recognise the signs and assist my child in whatever way I can should this arise.

 Fiona has a unique way I would say in presenting her information and is very engaging with her attendees.”